Robert W. Service: Recognition

 Robert W. Service has been honoured with schools named for him including Robert Service High School in Anchorage, Alaska, Robert Service Senior Public School (Middle/ Jr. High) in Toronto, Ontario, and Robert Service School in Dawson City.

 He was honoured on a Canadian postage stamp in 1976.
 The Robert Service Way, a main road in Whitehorse, is named after him.

 Additionally, the Bard & Banker public house in Victoria is dedicated to him, the building having at one time been a Canadian Bank of Commerce branch where Service was employed while residing in the city.

 Service's first novel, The Trail of '98, was made into a movie by Metro-Goldwyn-Mayer, directed by Clarence Brown.
 "Trail of '98 starring Dolores del Río, Ralph Forbes and Karl Dane in 1929 ... was the first talking picture dealing with the Klondike gold rush and was acclaimed at the time by critics for depicting the Klondike as it really was."

 In 1968 Canadian-born country singer Hank Snow recorded recitations of eight of Service's longer poems for an album entitled, Tales of the Yukon.
 The album was released by RCA Victor.
 Snow and other musicians including Chet Atkins and Chubby Wise provided background music.

 Folksinger Country Joe McDonald set some of Service's World War I poetry (plus "The March of the Dead" from his first book), to music for his 1971 studio album, War War War.

 Folksinger Jim Ratts read some of Service's poetry for his 1993 studio album, "Buckwheat at Your Service: The Readings of Robert Service."
 Raven Records RVNCD9303.

-The Canadian whiskey Yukon Jack incorporated various excerpts of his writings in their ads in the 1970s, one of which was the first four lines of his poem, "The Men Who Don't Fit In".
+The Canadian whisky Yukon Jack incorporated various excerpts of his writings in their ads in the 1970s, one of which was the first four lines of his poem “The Men Who Don't Fit In”.

 The town of Lancieux, where he used to come every summer, organized several recognitions to the memory of Robert W. Service.
 One of the streets of Lancieux has been named Robert Service Street.
-On July 13, 1990, a commemorative tablet was unveiled at the Lancieux Office du Tourisme by the daughter of the poet: Iris Service.
+On 13 July 1990, a commemorative tablet was unveiled at the Lancieux Office du Tourisme by the daughter of the poet: Iris Service.
 An evening of celebration was organized afterward with a dinner attended by many guests from Scotland and the Yukon.
-A few years later, on May 18, 2002 the school of Lancieux in Brittany took the name of "École Robert W. Service".
-Charlotte Service-Longépé, the great granddaughter and the granddaughter of the poet, attended the dedication ceremony and made a speech.
+A few years later, on 18 May 2002, the school of Lancieux in Brittany took the name of "École Robert W. Service".
+Charlotte Service-Longépé, the great-granddaughter and the granddaughter of the poet, attended the dedication ceremony and made a speech.
 Since 2000, the towns of Lancieux and Whitehorse are sister cities, due to Robert W. Service's life and work in both places.

 Radio humorist and raconteur Jean Shepherd recorded a collection of Robert Service's poems, Jean Shepherd Reads the Poems of Robert Service.

 Margaret Rutherford recited most of "The Shooting of Dan McGrew" in the 1964 film Murder Most Foul.

-The Spell of the Yukon features significantly in the film Eureka (1983 film) directed by Nicholas Roeg.
+"The Spell of the Yukon" features significantly in the film Eureka directed by Nicholas Roeg.